dpacaud/mandrill/Readme.md

     message.tags.add("test")
     def ret = mandrillService.send(message)

-ret should contain a JSON array with success information or error information
+send will return a SendResponse Object with success or error information

 To send an HTML mail :